OpenNebula/docs/source/integration_and_development/references/sunstone_dev.rst

 Using the view files as a starting point, the interface generates the available routes and defines them in a menu.

-Through each tab in sidebar you can control and manage one of OpenNebula resource pool.
-All tabs should have a folder in the containers directory ``src/client/containers`` and enable the route in ``src/client/apps/sunstone/routesOne.js``.
+Through each tab in the sidebar you can control and manage OpenNebula resources.
+All tabs should have a folder in the containers directory ``src/client/containers`` and enabled the route in ``src/client/apps/sunstone/routesOne.js``.

 +------------------------------------+--------------------------------------------------------------------------------------------------+
 |               Property             |                                     Description                                                  |